How to Get an Agent’s Attention

-So you have written your book, and even better, you’ve made sure that the work itself is worthy of an agent’s attention.
-You have used the brilliant checklist compiled by Electric Literature’s Brandon Taylor on escaping the slushpile: your work has plot, interesting characters, and originality.
+You have written your book – and, even better, you’ve made sure that the work itself is worthy of a literary agent’s attention.
+You have used this brilliant checklist compiled by Electric Literature’s Brandon Taylor on escaping the slushpile: your work has plot, interesting characters, and originality.

 Now you just need to show an agent that.*

-Imagine you are an agent – or, more likely, an over-worked intern at an agency – with a pile of submissions and synopses to get through.
-Whilst you’re keen to find the next genius writer/literary sensation/bestselling novel, you are also tired, have a million other things to do, and have already read a number of other submissions – ranging from good to ok to not-so-great.
+The first thing we recommend is to imagine that you are the agent – or, more likely, an over-worked intern or assistant – with a pile of submissions and synopses to get through.
+Whilst you’re keen to find the next genius writer/literary sensation/bestselling novel, you are also tired, have a million other things to do, and have already read a number of other submissions – ranging from good to okay to not-so-great.
 Even wonderful books at this stage often need more honing and editing, so you’re having to assess each one’s potential, to which there is an art but it does require patience.

-From our experience as editors, and speaking to other agents and publishers, there are common mistakes writers make that render it much easier to overlook a submission.
-So we have come up with a list of dos and don’ts to help you avoid the little things that put an agent off immediately, and make it as easy as possible for you to be discovered:
+There are several common mistakes writers make that render their submission much likelier to be overlooked.
+So we have come up with a list of dos and don’ts to help you avoid the little things that put an agent off immediately, and make it as easy as possible for you to be discovered.

 1. Do format clearly – both your submission and synopsis

 Clarity is key.
-It seems boringly mundane, but this is the first thing that many agents and publishers bemoan: someone will use an “interesting” font, with the text crammed together but huge spaces between paragraphs, or strange margins.
-Contrary to catching a reader’s attention with its originality, it instantly confuses.
-Apart from anything, many of the more “interesting” fonts can have problems translating across devices and software so end up with, for example, quotation marks becoming strange wingdings images positioned over the text.
-If it’s not easy, a reader will be hard-pressed to persist.
-Spacing is also important – readers may want to make notes in the margins, between sentences and in paragraphs.
+It might seem mundane, but this is the first thing that many agents and publishers bemoan: someone will use an ‘interesting’ font, with the text crammed together but huge spaces between paragraphs, or strange margins.
+Instead of catching a reader’s attention, this can just confuse or, worse, translate badly across devices and software.
+Spacing is also important – your reader may want to make notes in the margins, between sentences and in paragraphs.
 And you want the writing to flow easily for them.